-The Share options, Scheme shares and Allocation shares vest in blocks of 25% per annum on the anniversary date of the offer and expire eight years after the offer date.
-Only once the shares vest, may Share options be exercised by the participants, may Scheme shares be released from the Scheme to participants and may Allocation shares be delivered to participants.
-For allocations prior to November 2004, the Share options, Scheme shares and Allocation shares vested in blocks of 20% per annum on the anniversary date of the offer and expired 10 years after the offer date.
+The Share options and Scheme shares vest in blocks of 25% per annum on the anniversary date of the offer and expire eight years after the offer date.
+Only once the options vest, may Share options be exercised by the participants and may Scheme shares be released from the Scheme to participants.
+For allocations prior to November 2004, the Share options and Scheme shares vested in blocks of 20% per annum on the anniversary date of the offer and expired 10 years after the offer date.